lordkilgore/OH22-prjt/commit.md

 Currently, development is paused for this project.
 We aim to continue development once a framework is established.
 App functionality will be primarily written in *React Native*, with **computer vision** code being written using *OpenCV*.

 ## Goals, and the future
-Our dream for *Simplifying Sustainability* is to provide an **easy-to-use, accessible, and convenient** way for people to make use of what is around them.
+Our dream for *Upcycler* is to provide an **easy-to-use, accessible, and convenient** way for people to make use of what is around them.
 We hope that with this project we can contribute to sustainability by making things like **upcycling and recycling** less obscure to a larger amount of people.

 *In a society that grows more plastic by the day, we believe that our app will not only make sustainability more accessible, but more achievable.*